-The Governor's 2022 Budget proposes to cut \$1.8 million from the California Cancer Registry (CCR).
-We are asking that the Legislature reject those cuts and provide \$6.6 million to make the registry whole.
+In 2022 and 2023 the Governor's Budget has proposed to cut almost \$2 million from the California Cancer Registry (CCR).
+We are asking that the Legislature reject those cuts and provide sufficient funding to make the registry whole.

 Background: